How was Ariana Grande’s Fortnite concert – Gambling addiction

 The premiere of the first concert took place at night Ariana Grande in Fortnite, which can already be called one of the biggest live events of the battle royale.

-The kindness of the players bore fruit – the darkness around began to illuminate with stars, and Ariana Grande appeared in the distance, launching the event with a short segment of the song Raindrops, and the first full-fledged composition was 7 Rings…
+The kindness of the players bore fruit – the darkness around began to illuminate with stars, and in the distance Ariana Grande appeared, launching the event with a short segment of the song Raindrops, and the first full-fledged composition was 7 Rings…

-Almost the entire event, the players chased the singer – in soap bubbles to the song Be alright, on the llamas under REM and in a cosmic temple in the style of Ancient Greece under The way… The final of the performance was the song Positions…
+Almost the entire event, the players chased the singer – in soap bubbles to the song Be alright, on llamas under REM and in a space temple in the style of Ancient Greece under The way… The final of the performance was the song Positions…

-Those wishing to “live” to attend the event can still do it – there are four “reruns” ahead:
+Those wishing to “live” at the event can still do it – there are four “replays” ahead:

 - August 8th at 7:00 am MSK